 Account Management

-Best way to practice successful xauusd funds management in XAUUSD is for a to keep losses lower than the profits they make.
-This is called risk to reward ratio.
+The best way to handle xauusd funds well in XAUUSD is to ensure that any losses are less than the profits that are earned.
+This is the risk to reward ratio.

 Account Management Strategies